 KASC Radio.
 At KASC, in the Walter Cronkite School of Journalism and Mass Communication, students work in programming, performance, news, production, promotion, sales, and management.
 The station, programmed entirely by students, offers a modern rock format as an alternative to other Valley radio stations.
 New music by national as well as local bands is the focus of the KASC format.
 The music is complemented by ASU news and sports features.

 For more information, access the Web site at www.theblaze1260.com.

 Music.
 Performing organizations within the School of Music provide opportunities for involvement and credit, including bands, Lyric Opera Theatre, symphony orchestra, and choral organizations.

 For more information, call 480/965-3371.

 Theatre.
-The Department of Theatre presents four to six faculty-directed productions and 10 to 15 student-directed productions a year.
-Auditions are open to all university students, regardless of major.
-Audition information is available from the Department of Theatre, GHALL 232, 480/965-5337.
-The department provides community outreach opportunities with schools and connections with local professional theatre companies.
+The School of Theatre and Film presents six to eight mainstage theatre productions and many student-generated productions each year.
+Auditions for roles in mainstage productions are open to all university students, regardless of major.
+Backstage production participation opportunities are also available to all students.
+Audition information is available from the School of Theatre and Film, GHALL 232, 480/965-5337.
+The department provides community outreach opportunities with schools and connections with professional theatre companies.